-“Tracking Concepts” (as used here): Any aspect of reading the tracks and trail of any being or object through time and across any surface that will hold a track (touch your finger to clean glass, or a dark iPad screen, then play with the light).
-This includes; methods, definitions, track structures, body movements, how to find and read both tracks and trails, and illustrations of the tracks of specific animal species, and all the layers involved.
+(as used here) Any aspect of reading the tracks and trail of any being or object through time, and across any surface that will hold a track (touch your finger to clean glass, or a dark iPad screen, then play with the light).
+This includes; methods, definitions, track structures, body and substrate movement, how to find and read both tracks and trails, and illustrations of the tracks of specific animal species, the influences of all the layers involved, and signs.